waku-org/specs/standards/core/rln-contract.md

 ## Contract governance and mutability

-The contract governance is follows:
+The contract governance is as follows:

 1. the first deployment of the contract allows the `Owner` to modify certain parameters (TBD) under certain constraints (TBD);
 2. at some point, the `Onwer` would renounce their privileges, and the contract will become immutable;